sign up log in

 Up

 It depends.
 Oman in the 1970s was nearly over run by Chinese backed insurgents from Yemen.
 British SAS & similar present were sufficient to hold that off but only just.
-There was a regime change with the son deposing the old Sultan and then Saudi and Jordanian commenced providing aircraft, artillery and soldiers.
+There was a regime change with the son deposing the old Sultan and then Saudi and Jordan commenced providing and manning, aircraft, artillery and armour.
 Oman retained its sovereignty.
-Arab nations can cross over borders when it suits as they participated in the first Iraq conflict, Desert Storm 1990.
+Arab nations can cross over borders when it suits as such they participated in the first Iraq conflict, Desert Storm 1990.
 Saudi has also been active in Yemen for quite a while now.
+Egypt would undoubtedly prefer that it’s revenue from Suez not be choked off.

 Up